 (3) Make recommendations to the Governor and General Assembly concerning needed legislation.

-(a) Creation. -- There is created in the State Treasury a special fund to be known as the Special Administration Fund of the Human Relations Commission.
-This Fund shall consist of:
+(a) Creation. — A special fund in the State Treasury, to be known as the Special Administration Fund of the Human Relations Commission and referred to as “the Fund” throughout this section, consists of:

-(1) All civil penalties assessed and collected pursuant to Chapter 45 or 46 of Title 6.
+(1) All civil penalties assessed and collected under Chapter 45 or 46 of Title 6.

-(2) Costs, attorneys’ fees and expenses awarded to the Commission pursuant to Chapter 45 or 46 of Title 6.
+(2) Costs, attorneys’ fees, and expenses awarded to the Commission under Chapter 45 or 46 of Title 6.

 (3) All Community Development Block Grant moneys designated for the administration and enforcement of Chapter 46 of Title 6.

-(4) All other moneys specifically designated for this Fund.
+(4) All other moneys specifically designated for the Fund.

-(5) All interest on or profits earned by the Special Administration Fund.
+(5) All interest on or profits earned by the Fund.

-(1) All moneys collected pursuant to this section shall be deposited or paid into this Fund and shall be continuously available to the Commission for expenditure in accordance with this section and shall not lapse at any time or be transferred to any other fund.
-All moneys in this Fund shall be prudently invested to the credit of this Fund, administered and disbursed in the same manner as is provided by law for other special funds in the State Treasury and such moneys shall be maintained in a separate ledger account on the books of the Secretary of Finance.
+(b) Administration. — (1) All moneys collected under this section must be deposited or paid into the Fund, are continuously available to the Commission for expenditure in accordance with this section, do not lapse at any time, and may not be transferred to any other fund, except as provided in subsection (d) of this section.
+All moneys in the Fund must be prudently invested to the credit of the Fund, administered and disbursed in the same manner as is provided by law for other special funds in the State Treasury, and maintained in a separate ledger account on the books of the Secretary of Finance.

-(2) All moneys in the Fund which are received from the federal government or any agency thereof or which are appropriated by this State for purposes described in this chapter or Chapters 45 or 46 of Title 6, shall be expended solely for the proper and efficient administration of this chapter.
+(2) All moneys in the Fund which are received from the federal government, or any of its agencies, or appropriated by this State for purposes described in this chapter or Chapters 45 or 46 of Title 6, may be expended solely for the proper and efficient administration of this chapter.

-(3) The State Treasurer shall be the custodian of and shall be liable on the State Treasurer’s official bond for the faithful performance of duties in connection with the Fund.
-Such liability on the official bond shall exist in addition to the liability on any separate bond which may be given by the State Treasurer.
-All sums recovered on any such official bond for losses sustained by the Fund shall be deposited in the Fund.
+(3) The State Treasurer is the custodian of and liable on the State Treasurer’s official bond for the faithful performance of duties in connection with the Fund.
+Such liability on the official bond exists in addition to the liability on any separate bond which the State Treasurer may give.
+All sums recovered on any such official bond for losses sustained by the Fund must be deposited in the Fund.

-(2) The payment of the expenses of investigations conducted pursuant to Chapters 45 and 46 of Title 6, and this chapter.
+(2) The payment of the expenses of investigations conducted under Chapters 45 and 46 of Title 6, and this chapter.

-(3) The payment of studies and surveys conducted pursuant to this chapter.
+(3) The payment of studies and surveys conducted under this chapter.

-(d) Transfer. -- The Commission, whenever it determines that the money in the Special Administration Fund is more than adequate to pay for all foreseeable needs for which this Fund is created, may authorize the transfer therefrom to the General Fund of such amount as it deems proper.
+(d) Transfer. — If the Commission determines that the money in the Fund is more than adequate to pay for all foreseeable needs for which this Fund is created, it may authorize the transfer money from the Fund to the General Fund in an amount the Commission deems proper.

-(b) Any subpoena, process, order of the Commission, or other paper requiring service may be served by any sheriff, deputy sheriff, or constable, or by any employee of the Division of Human Relations.
+(b) Any subpoena, process, order of the Commission, or other paper requiring service may be served by any sheriff, deputy sheriff, constable, or employee of the Division of Human Relations.

-(c) If a witness refuses to obey a subpoena lawfully issued by the Commission, or to give evidence properly requested by the Commission, the Commission may petition the Superior Court to compel the witness to obey the subpoena or give the evidence.
-The Court shall immediately issue process to the witness and shall hold a hearing on the petition as soon as possible.
-If the witness refuses, without reasonable cause or legal grounds, to obey the subpoena or to give the evidence, the Court shall punish the witness for contempt.
+(c) If a witness refuses to obey a subpoena that the Commission lawfully issued or give evidence the Commission properly requested, the Commission may petition the Superior Court to compel the witness to obey the subpoena or give the evidence.
+The Court shall immediately issue process to the witness and hold a hearing on the petition as soon as possible.
+If the witness refuses, without reasonable cause or legal grounds, to obey the subpoena or give the evidence, the Court shall punish the witness for contempt.